 There is also one amusing clip of Bill Maher, who says of Clive, “He discovered Earth Wind & Fire – not the band, the elements.”
 Ha!
 And what is so much fun about this movie is that there is a film clip of almost everyone who was anyone, including some real gems of little-seen musical footage.
 They pulled together an impressive list of Who’s Who to do interviews for the documentary, but they smartly chose to cut those interviews into short quotes, squeezed in between a relentless songbook of great music.
 So, while there is actually no “story” per se, the movie is fast-paced and bright and uplifting – all about the tremendous potential and love and enthusiasm that Clive Davis saw and recognized and felt and brought to the world.

 At one point, Simon Cowell, a star-maker in his own right, says, “Deep down we all wanted to be Clive Davis – to turn a singer into a superstar.”
 Clive could miraculously pick the truly special songs and singers, and he could turn them into chart-topping hits and all-time-greats.
-With his renowned passion and perfectionism, and a modest amount of magic, Clive served as a conduit between us and a humanity we didn’t know.
+With his renowned passion and perfectionism, and a modest amount of magic, Clive served as a conduit between us and the talent of artists that even they had not recognized.
 Tired of Donald Trump depression?
 Go see this joyful film!
-It will renew your faith in people and life itself.
+It will renew your faith in humanity.